IBM/network-config-analyzer/README.md

 Checking whether the base set of NetworkPolicies permits the traffic explicitly specified in the given set of NetworkPolicies
 - `--forbids <NetworkPolicy set> [--base_np_list <NetworkPolicy set>]`\
 Checking whether the base set of NetworkPolicies forbids the traffic explicitly specified in the given set of NetworkPolicies
+- `--connectivity <NetworkPolicy set>` \
+Get the list of allowed connections as firewall rules on the given set of NetworkPolicies
+- `--semantic_diff <NetworkPolicy set> [--base_np_list <NetworkPolicy set>]`\
+Get the connectivity semantic difference as firewall rules between two sets of NetworkPolicy sets

 `<NetworkPolicy set>` should be one of:
 - a path to a yaml/json file defining NetworkPolicies